dannywamuya/organisational-api/README.md

 - PostgreSql

 ## Consume
-To use this API, visit the link in the about for more detailed information:
+To use this API, visit the live link above for more detailed information:

 ##### [View more routes and exceptions](https://github.com/dannywamuya/organisational-api/blob/master/src/main/java/App.java)